GSA/automate.fedramp.gov/content/documentation/sap/3-working-with-oscal-files.md

-Tool designers should ensure their tools can cite the relevant OSCAL-based SSP information when possible and capture assessor-corrected SSP information in the SAP\'s local-definitions or metadata sections when necessary.
+Tool designers should ensure their tools can cite the relevant OSCAL-based SSP information when possible and capture assessor-corrected SSP information in the SAP's local-definitions or metadata sections when necessary.
 The relevant sections of this guide describe how to represent inaccurate SSP information in the SAP when needed.